mosra/magnum-bindings/doc/python/pages/building.rst

 `Continuous Integration`_
 =========================

-In ``package/ci/`` there is a ``travis.yml`` file that compiles and tests the bindings on Linux GCC 4.8 + CMake 3.1 and on macOS, online at https://travis-ci.com/mosra/magnum-bindings.
-For Windows there is an ``appveyor.yml`` testing on Windows with MSVC 2017 and 2019, online at https://ci.appveyor.com/project/mosra/magnum-bindings.
+In ``package/ci/`` there is a ``circleci.yml`` file that compiles and tests the bindings on Linux GCC 4.8 + CMake 3.4 and on macOS, online at https://circleci.com/gh/mosra/magnum-bindings.
+For Windows there is an ``appveyor.yml`` testing on Windows with MSVC, online at https://ci.appveyor.com/project/mosra/magnum-bindings.
 Code coverage for both the C++ bindings code and Python side is reported to https://codecov.io/gh/mosra/magnum-bindings.